High-throughput phenotyping: a platform to accelerate legume crop improvement

 Key topics include:

-Speaker: Jing Zhang, NC State University
+Speaker: Jing Zhang, Assistant Professor in Plant Phenomics, North Carolina State University

-• Sensor technologies and UAV-based phenotyping,
+• Sensor technologies and platforms including ground and UAV-based phenotyping,

 • Environmental variability and its impact on data quality,